UPPS Standard

 Transition Provisions

-Organizations may adopt UPPS-BAT progressively.
+Organizations may adopt UPPS 601 progressively.

 Where full data is not available, organizations shall disclose: